panglesd/slipshow/docs/tikz.rst

    {reveal=c-edges}

+The ``external-ids`` field of the frontmatter tells the compiler not to warn you that it cannot find the given ids.
 Here is the final result!

 .. slipshow-example::
    :visible: presentation